Universalism, I Presume?

 I think this is a big part of the issue with universalism when all is said and done.
 We are all too ready, willing, and able to be the Elder Brother and resent tax collectors, prostitutes, gluttons, and universalists getting into the Kingdom of Heaven without being properly repentant, or at least having a (preferably long and agonizing!) probation period in which they must Get Their Lives Together and get Back on the Straight and Narrow.
 Universalism seems to make the whole human race (except, of course, for the righteous few) a mass of Prodigal Sons, partying and sinning their lives away, only to get into heaven even ahead of the Elder Brothers who have doing All the Right Things.

-Thus, in conclusion, I think we can argue that not only is hard determinism not only not heretical, but it is not motivated in principle by sinful presumption.
+Thus, in conclusion, I think we can argue that not only is hard universalism not heretical, but it is not motivated in principle by sinful presumption.